microsoft/mimalloc/readme.md

   and fragmentation compared to mimalloc `v1.x` (especially for large workloads).
 Should otherwise have similar performance (see [below](#performance)); please report if you observe any significant performance regression.

+* 2024-04-22, `v1.8.4`, `v2.1.4`: Fixes various bugs and build issues.
+Improved performance on aligned allocation.
+  Free-ing code is refactored into a separate module (`free.c`).
+New approach to collection of abandoned segments: When a thread terminates the segments it owns are abandoned (containing still live objects) and these can be reclaimed by other threads.
+We no longer use a list of abandoned segments but this is now done using bitmaps in arena's which is more concurrent (and more aggressive).
+Abandoned memory can now also be reclaimed if a thread frees an object in an abandoned page (which can be disabled using `mi_option_abandoned_reclaim_on_free`).

 * 2023-04-24, `v1.8.2`, `v2.1.2`: Fixes build issues on freeBSD, musl, and C17 (UE 5.1.1).
 Reduce code size/complexity
   by removing regions and segment-cache's and only use arenas with improved memory purging -- this may improve memory usage as well for larger services.
 Renamed options for consistency.
 Improved Valgrind and ASAN checking.